gmrukwa/divik/divik/_cli/divik.md

 Specifies, if rows should be centered and their norm should be set to `1.0`.
 This should be `true` for `correlation` metric, while for others in most cases should be `false`.

+#### `use_logfilters`

+Whether to compute logarithm of feature characteristic instead of the characteristic itself.
+This may improve feature filtering performance, depending on the distribution of features, however all the characteristics (mean, variance) have to be positive for that - filtering will fail otherwise.
+This is useful for specific cases in biology where the distribution of data may actually require this option for any efficient filtering.

+#### `n_jobs`

+The number of jobs to use for the computation.
+This works by computing each of the GAP index evaluations in parallel and by making predictions in parallel.

+#### `random_seed`

+Seed to initialize the random number generator.

+#### `verbose`

+Whether to report the progress of the computations.

 ## How to run?